cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 This is a turbo-charged version of the classic "pros" and "cons" list where we try to assign numerical values to define roughly _how much benefit we get and for what cost_.

+### Benefits

+These should be driven largely by the product team and stakeholders and align with the goals and objectives (or OKRs) of the organization.

+The key metrics and indicators for a B2B organization will likely differ from B2C and different markets and products will have different tradeoffs.

+> [!NOTE] Every team should have its own unique benefits
+>
+> A user-facing mobile app team may care more about top-line metrics like
+> revenue, conversion, and the ability to quickly deliver new features.
+>
+> An internal team focused on building APIs and dashboards may instead focus on
+> reliability, uptime, and performance.
+>
+> Which "benefits" a team optimizes for should reflect their unique goals.

+**Some example benefit themes:**

+- **Growth**: User retention, conversion, analytics, NPS
+- **Efficiency**: Productivity, velocity, shipping faster, reducing blockers
+- **Profitability**: Revenue, cost savings, onboarding new users
+- **Reliability**: Scalability, uptime, APM metrics
+- **Quality**: Bugs caught, bugs reported, bugs per story / point
+- **Performance**: Speed, bundle size, lighthouse score, CI/CD times

+If the team is responsible for multiple domains - like mobile, web, APIs, integrations, emails, etc - those may make for great categories in addition to or instead of the cross-cutting ones above.

 ### Costs